- What is anesthesia and how does it work?

 What is anesthesia and how does it work?

-Anesthesia describes a state of consciousness or sedation, achieved through the delivery of medications, in which there may be a decrease in, or loss of pain sensation of a part of or the entire body and/or a condition of full or partial amnesia which means that the patient may not perceive and/or remember what is going on with them and around them.
+Anesthesia describes a state of consciousness or sedation, achieved through the delivery of medications and/or non-pharmacologic adjuncts (therapy that does not involve the use of drugs), in which there may be a decrease in, or loss of pain sensation of a part of or the entire body and/or a condition of full or partial amnesia which means that the patient may not perceive and/or remember what is going on with them and around them.
 Anesthesia may be administered in order to provide patient comfort and safety during medical or surgical procedures.

-There are four general categories of anesthesia that may be administered for radiologic procedures, including: local anesthesia, regional anesthesia, general anesthesia and monitored anesthesia care.
+There are four general categories of anesthesia that may be administered for radiologic procedures, including: local anesthesia, regional anesthesia, general anesthesia, monitored anesthesia care, and non-drug adjuncts.

 • Local anesthesia